 The current political makeup of the council is: Conservative 39; Green 2; Independent 3; Labour 15; Liberal Democrat 7; UKIP 9.
 Therefore the Conservative group have an overall majority of three on the county council.

-Each councillor represents an area called an electoral division there are 63 divisions in Suffolk (12 of the divisions are represented by two councillors).
+Each councillor represents an area called an electoral division and there are 63 divisions in Suffolk (12 of the divisions are represented by two councillors).
 Large towns maybe split into several divisions and in rural areas groups of parishes makeup a single division.
 On average each county councillor represents around 7,000 people.
-To find out who your County Councillor is go to write to them.
+To find out who your county councillor is go to Write to Them.com.
 Contact addresses, telephone numbers and email addresses for county councillors are available on this website.
 They can be accessed via the find your councillor by name page or the find your councillor by division page.

 County councillors have an important role to reflect the views of their local communities and are paid an allowance in respect of the work they undertake.
 Each councillor also has a small amount of money called a locality budget which they can spend on local initiatives.